Wilfrida-Were/Retail-Sales-EDA-in-Python/README.md

 # **Retail Sales Exploratory Data Analysis in Python**

 ## Project Goal
 This project explores a fictional **[Retail sales dataset](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data)** to uncover actionable insights on **customer behavior, product preferences, and sales trends**.
-The aim is to help business leaders make data-driven decisions regarding marketing, inventory, pricing, and customer engagement.
+The aim is to help business leaders make data-driven decisions regarding marketing, inventory, pricing, and customer engagement, and lay the ground for **future predictive analytics**.

 The analysis will answer the following key questions: